-The ratification of selection by the Audit Committee of the Board of Directors of OUM & Co.
-LLP as independent registered public accounting firm of the Company for its fiscal year ending December 31, 2017 (Proposal 2) is a matter considered routine under applicable rules.
-A broker or other nominee may generally vote on routine matters, and therefore no broker non-votes are expected on Proposal 2.
+The ratification of the appointment of OUM & Co.
+LLP as the independent registered public accounting firm of the Company for its fiscal year ending December 31, 2018 (Proposal 2) is a matter considered routine under applicable rules.
+A broker or other nominee may generally vote on routine matters, and therefore broker non-votes are not expected on Proposal 2.

 The election of directors (Proposal 1) is considered a non-routine matter under applicable rules.
-A broker or other nominee cannot vote without instructions on non-routine matters, and therefore we expect broker non-votes on Proposal 1.
+A broker or other nominee cannot vote without instructions on non-routine matters, and therefore broker non-votes are expected on Proposal 1.